 2. Randolph Street Market / Chicago Antique Market (Chicago, Illinois)

 Chicago's Randolph Street Market is one of the hippest happenings in the Midwest.
 It's a curated market, so you won't see expired toiletries or as-seen-on-tv items.
 You will find fine antiques, vintage kitsch, and artisan-made offerings.
 The home furnishings and housewares are fabulous — and the fashions range from retro to indie-designer originals.
+Held on the last Saturday and Sunday of the month, with the exception of December when it is held before Christmas.

 Tip: If you're a Randolph Street Market regular, pick up a season pass for two for $200.
 Since the pass includes early buyer admission and valet parking, that's nearly half off what it costs to pay by the month.